Power Integrity Analysis for Your Power Delivery Network

-At the schematic level, you can't simulate the real structure of a PDN and the impedance it creates.
-However, you can simulate things like AC-DC conversion (e.g., rectification), DC-DC conversion, and how noise affects overall electrical behavior.
+At the schematic level, you can't totally simulate the real structure of a PDN and the impedance it creates, you have to approximate it using circuit models.
+However, you can simulate things like AC-DC conversion (rectification), DC-DC conversion, and how much noise reaches loads in the system.
 These simulations can get rather complex, but overall they are important as a first check of power stability in circuit design.
-Your schematic will need either SPICE subcircuit models for your specific components, or you'll need a finished circuit model built from generic components.
+Your schematic will need either SPICE subcircuit models for your specific components, or you'll need an equivalent circuit model built from generic components.

 DC power distribution and IR drop in a real PDN can be determined with a DC simulation involving resistance calculations.
 PDN analysis utilities are used to spot points in a PDN where voltage drops are rather large.
 For low power boards, this may not be necessary as long as sufficiently large power and ground plane conductors are used in the board.
 However, for something like a motor or LED controller, large current in a high resistance portion of the PDN can create a hot spot with non-negligible DC voltage drop.
 This can be spotted the voltage and current distribution outputs from a PDN analysis simulator.